stefanoq21/BottomSheetNavigator3/README.md

                                     }
 ...
 ```

+### Navigating Back from a Bottom Sheet

+To implement a back or close button in your bottom sheet, I suggest to use `onBackPressedDispatcher.onBackPressed()`.
+This because if you use  `navController.popBackStack()` the animation will not appear.
+The animation was disabled, in this case, to avoid problems during the navigation that start from bottomshets.

 ### Customization

 The library currently supports the same customization options of the standard `androidx.compose.material3.ModalBottomSheet`.
 You can customize the appearance of the all the bottomsheets used in your navigation graph by passing the parameters to the `ModalBottomSheetLayout`.